 Under Texas State Law, various factors come into play when determining spousal support.
 These include the following circumstances affecting the spouse requesting support:

 Other factors that may affect a court’s decision regarding spousal support include whether adultery was involved on the part of either spouse or if there was a history of domestic violence in the marriage.

 Prior to 2012, spousal maintenance payments were limited to just three years.
-Now, the court may permit maintenance for up to five years in a marriage lasting over 10 years but less than 20 years; seven years if the marriage lasted more than 20 years but less than 30 years, and up to 10 years if the marriage lasted more than 30 years.
+Now, the court may permit maintenance for up to 5 years in a marriage that has lasted over 10 years but less than 20 years.
+This increases to 7 years if the marriage has lasted more than 20 years but less than 30 years.
+Spousal maintenance may be paid up to 10 years if the marriage has lasted more than 30 years.

 Alimony does not depend on a court decision but is part of the divorcing couple’s property settlement.
-For the person paying the alimony, the amount is deductible on federal taxes, while the alimony recipient must report the income on his or her tax forms.
+For the individual paying the alimony, the amount is deductible on federal taxes, while the alimony recipient must report the income on his or her tax forms.

 Contact Divorce Attorney Alison Grant

 The financial consequences of divorce are often devastating.
 Anyone going through this process needs a lawyer specializing in family law.
 If you are in need of an experienced divorce attorney, contact Alison Grant, Attorney at Law today!